fanconic/colon_cancer_segmentation/README.md

 - `run.sh`: Script to train the U-Net on the leonhard
 - `train.py`: Main training loop in PyTorch
-- `settings.py`: Settings for hyperparameters and variables
+- `settings.py`: Settings for paths, hyperparameters and variables

 ### Source Code Directory Tree
 ```